-The HemoSphere pressure cable acquires and processes a single pressure signal from a compatible Edwards disposable pressure transducers (DPT), such as the TruWave DPT, or a FloTrac sensor.
-A FloTrac or FloTrac IQ sensor connects to an existing arterial catheter to provide minimally invasive hemodynamic parameters.
+The HemoSphere pressure cable is a reusable device that connects with the HemoSphere monitor on one end 2 and any approved single Edwards disposable pressure transducer (DPT) or sensor on the other end 3.
+See figure 10-1 on page 135.
+The HemoSphere pressure cable acquires and processes a single pressure signal from a compatible DPT, such as the TruWave DPT, or a FloTrac sensor.
+A FloTrac or FloTrac IQ/Acumen IQ sensor connects to an existing arterial catheter to provide minimally invasive hemodynamic parameters.
 A TruWave transducer can connect to any compatible pressure monitoring catheter to provide location based intravascular pressure.
 Refer to the directions for use provided with each catheter for specific instructions on catheter placement and use, and for relevant warnings, cautions and notes.
-The HemoSphere pressure cable can be monitored through two technology monitoring modes based on the paired sensor/transducer: FloTrac sensor monitoring mode or Swan-Ganz catheter monitoring mode.
-The monitoring mode appears on the information bar (see figure 5-19 on page 84).
+The HemoSphere pressure cable can be monitored through two technology monitoring modes based on the paired sensor/transducer: FloTrac or FloTrac IQ/Acumen IQ sensor monitoring mode or Swan-Ganz catheter monitoring mode.
+The monitoring mode appears on the information bar (see figure 5-19 on page 85).
 The appearance and connection points for the HemoSphere pressure cable are shown in figure 10-1.